basho/zdgrab/README.md

 ### Configuration

 Options when running zdgrab can be configured through configuration files.
-An example of using two config files is given below.
+An example of the config file is given below.

     # ~/.zd.cfg
     [zd]